Eungyeol/Deep-Learning-notMNIST/README.md

 # Deep-Learning-notMNIST

+### A deep learning projet completed as part of Udacity's Machine Learning Engineer Nanodegree program.

-Trained a variety of classifiers on the notMNIST dataset.
-Identified letters in images.
+In this project I trained a variety of classifiers on the [notMNIST](http://yaroslavvb.blogspot.com/2011/09/notmnist-dataset.html) dataset to identify letters in images.